doubleirish/lecture1_jdbc/README.md

 ## Run Derby Database
-You'll need to open a a new Console window on your syste, On windows  press WIN-R and type cmd
+You'll need to open a a new Console window on your syste, On windows  press WIN-R and type "cmd"
 (in the windows console type "set" to see if your environmental variables you just added show up on linux type "env") Change Directory to your  <DERBY_HOME>\bin   directory